ddotta/awesome-polars/README.md

 - [Case Study Comparing Pandas and Polars with 1 Million Rows Data](https://towardsdatascience.com/statistically-confirm-your-benchmark-case-study-comparing-pandas-and-polars-with-1-million-rows-0ea04d7b61f2) - An blog post that compares benchmarking scores with the Independent samples t-test and Welch’s t-test using Python.
 - [How to Move From Pandas to Polars](https://blog.jetbrains.com/pycharm/2024/06/how-to-move-from-pandas-to-polars/#conclusion) - A blog post that explains how to move from Pandas to Polars using Pycharm by [@Cheukting].
 - [DuckDB vs Polars — Which One Is Faster?](https://medium.com/@yukithejapanese/duckdb-vs-polars-which-one-is-faster-61e73a7680e0) - An unofficial benchmark on DuckDB and Polars by [Yuki Kakegawa](https://medium.com/@yukithejapanese).
+- [Polars: The Must-Know Data Frame Library Every Data Scientist Should Know](https://ansababy.medium.com/polars-the-must-know-dataframe-library-every-data-scientist-should-know-209e47acceb8) - A blog post that provides a good first guide to the features of Polars by [@AnsaBaby](https://github.com/AnsaBaby).

 ### Talks and videos